jmchilton/planemo/docs/_writing_dependencies_conda_cwl.rst

     $ ls
     pear.cwl              test-data

 This project template contains a few exercises.
-The first uses an adapted version of an IUC tool for `PEAR - Paired-End reAd mergeR
+The first uses a CWL tool for `PEAR - Paired-End reAd mergeR <http://sco.h-its.org/exelixis/web/software/pear/>`__.
-<http://sco.h-its.org/exelixis/web/software/pear/>`__.
-This tool however has
-no ``requirement`` tags and so will not work properly.
+This tool however has no ``SoftwareRequirement`` or container annotations and so will not work properly without modification.

 1. Run ``planemo test pear.cwl`` to verify the tool does not function without dependencies defined.